 |A rare sight to see!
 Because it could possibly be the only one.

 This is the Mario Sonic Olympic Games prize snowboard that you've seen before on Gear.
 It's got the same great ski jumping Mario & snowboard Sonic on the top, and all of the colorful character logo circles (that debut in this game) on the bottom.
 So how's it different?
 Just check out the logo, the whole thing is in Dutch.
 The bit under the Olympic logo (for that year) says "Vancouver 2010".
 This must have been some prize / give away thing, but only for someone inside the Netherlands.
+It was won at a convention in Amsterdam by playing Mario & Sonic.
+Because this prize snowboard was localized, does that mean others were too?
+Was more than 1 created per language/area?
 It's interesting to see that they did customize the logo into something the people live there can understand to increase its desirability for winning.
 It remains there to this day, photo & owned by Hedgy